Phuket for AmericansCan Americans Buy?

 Can Americans Buy Property in Phuket?

 Yes — but the structure determines everything.
 Condo freehold gives full title in your name.
 Leasehold gives a registered land right.
 The Thai company nominee structure is illegal and prosecuted.
-Exactly how each works.
+Here is exactly how each works.

 Editorial intelligence only.
 Not legal or tax advice.
 Engage a qualified Thai attorney and US CPA before any transaction.